Follow these steps to verify that Palo Alto Networks

 If you have the legacy URL Filtering subscription,

-test and verify that the firewall correctly categorizes, enforces,
+follow the steps below to test and verify that the firewall correctly

-and logs URLs in the categories that end users access.
+categorizes, enforces, and logs URLs in the categories that you

-Access a website in a URL category of interest.
+Access a website in the URL category of interest.

 Consider testing sites in blocked URL categories.
 You can